 Alison A. Moore, MD, MPH, Division Chief, brings to UC San Diego over 20 years of research experience focused on the epidemiology and health-related effects of alcohol and other substances among diverse populations; and developing and testing screening and brief interventions to reduce unhealthy alcohol use among older adults and other diverse populations.

 Her new research will test a behavioral intervention (Motivational Enhancement Therapy) and case management to reduce heavy drinking among socially disadvantaged Latinos.
 The intervention is delivered by community health workers and the study is done in partnership with a community-based health care organization.
 Other ongoing research is testing an intervention combining cognitive behavioral therapy, tai chi and motivational text messaging to reduce pain and substance use in older adults with HIV.
-She also has a mid-career K24 career development award from the National Institute of Alcohol Abuse and Alcholism to mentor junior investigators on diverse topics related to aging and substance use.
+She also has a mid-career K24 career development award from the National Institute of Alcohol Abuse and Alcoholism to mentor junior investigators on diverse topics related to aging and substance use.
 Click

 here to view her publications.